mgershovitz/Back-End-Management-tool-in-progress-1/README.md

 2. Creating DB and collections
 3. Routes
 4. Basic front-end design for the web
+5. Implement of methods: register new nurse, login, logout, and NurseUser methods(get_nurse(), get_all_nurses().
+6. Redirect to different screens for admin nurse

 Next things we need to do:
-1. Implement register new nurse.
 2. Insert data to hospital collection
-3. Implement user and department methods
+3. Implement department methods
+4. Present the real data in the different screens

 POC:
-Login to the system by:
+* Login to the system by:
-Password: password
-Username: admin@wolfson.com
+   as admin:  Username: admin@wolfson.com  Password: 0
+   as not admin:  Username: irena@wolfson.com  Password: 2
+* Register new nurse.
-See nurse statistics
+* See nurse data.

+Run locally:
+Clone project
+Install requirements
+Run locally: run.py